ComputeCanada/molmodsim-amber-md-lesson/_episodes/13-Running_Simulations.md

 ~~~
 {: .language-bash}

-Add definitions of the position restraints to the topology "gromacs.top".
+Add definitions of the position restraints to the topology "topol.top".
 Use a text editor of your choice to insert the following lines at the end of the "system" molecule block:
 ~~~
 #ifdef POSRES
 #include "backbone.itp"